bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

 ## Face emotion detection (testing)

-This feature is originally designed by user named 'freezinghands'.
+This feature is designed by user named 'freezinghands'.
+Note that codes listed below are originally written and licensed by him:

+    face_emotion_detection.py
+    azure_api_wrapper.py

 You can access to the github repository of original face emotion detection project by the link below:

     https://github.com/freezinghands/face-analysis-webcam